 Wave Broadband does not (and does not intend in the future) to sell your personal information, and has not done so within the preceding 12 months since the publication of this Policy.
 However, Wave Broadband has disclosed personal information for business purposes to the following categories of persons or entities, including within the preceding 12 months:

 - Persons or entities that control, are controlled by, or under common control with Wave Broadband;

 - Billing services, collection agencies and credit agencies;

-- Installation, repair and other contractors and subcontractors or suppliers of goods or services we use in providing a service to you;
+- Installation, repair and other contractors and subcontractors, or suppliers of goods or services we offer or use in providing a service to you;

-- Sales representatives used to market our services or conduct market research including consumer satisfaction surveys;
+- Sales representatives and service providers used to market our services or conduct market research including consumer satisfaction surveys;

 Information we disclose for purposes relating to billing and levels of service usage is generally provided on a monthly basis.
 Information for other purposes is provided as it is needed.